 Kaleo is currently the Director of the Heart of Aloha Center and Instructor of the Halau Pu’uwai O Aloha, a non-traditional school of Hawaiian Hula, located in Spartanburg SC.
 She teaches hula classes and and facilitates other workshops and events at the Heart of the Aloha Center and online through Skype.
 She has been part of World Dance Program and summer camp for kids through the Lawson Academy of Arts at Converse College in Spartanburg SC and has taught hula at the Montessori Academy in Spartanburg.
 She is also a member of SCDancing, which is associated with SCAHPERD, the South Carolina Alliance for Health, Physical Education, Recreation and Dance.
 SCAHPERD is an association for professionals involved in health, physical, and dance education in South Carolina.

-Kaleo has been a professional singer for over 25 years and she has been sharing her stories, songs and Hula as a Musical Storytelling and Inspirational Speaker to groups and organizations since 2005.
+Kaleo has been a professional vocalist and singer for over 25 years, sharing these same messages of love and the heart through her songs since 2005.
 It is her passion to honor what has been given to her and share it by bringing it to others, especially women, here on the Mainland and in the Southeast, where she is currently lives -- and at the time when it is now so needed in the world around us.

 SCHEDULE A HAWAIIAN HULA WORKSHOP OR PRESENTATION IN YOUR AREA